tmdict/tmdict/data/content/_page/site/site.ja.md

 Full glossary translation for _Lord El-Melloi II Case Files material_, from TwilightsCall (English) and Akiraka (Chinese), is now a part of our collection.

 - Added Lord El-Melloi II Case Files Glossary (English, Chinese, Japanese).
-- Renamed the Chinese translation of “El-Melloi” from “艾尔梅洛伊” to “埃尔梅罗.”
+- Updated the Chinese translation of “El-Melloi” from “艾尔梅洛伊” to “埃尔梅罗.”
 - Fixed formatting and translation inconsistencies.
 - Fixed minor site display and filter bugs.